Nuradic/Nuradic/README.md

 - 🌱 I’m currently learning reactjs
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about Django,Flutter
-- ⚡ Fun fact: Some Facts have no Fun.
+- ⚡ Fun fact: Some Facts are not Fun.

 ## About Me